-Just as oestrogen and progesterone play an important role in your reproductive organs and brain, they also play a part in regulating your body temperature.
-Declining levels of these hormones commonly manifest themselves as hot flushes, which is an intense feeling of heat spreading across your body and face.
+Aside from supporting your reproductive organs and cognition, oestrogen and progesterone also play a role in regulating body temperature.
+Declining levels of these hormones commonly lead to hot flushes, an intense feeling of heat radiating across your body and face.

 Hot Flushes and Night Sweats